 it.
 Instead, successful title defenses garner you basic match victory points (depending on whether the title defense takes place on Thunder/Xplosion, or a PPV).

 ** As mentioned before, each week you will have the opportunity to cut promos promoting your own wrestler or harassing another.
-On any week where you win your match and also conduct a promo you gain one point, but if you conduct a promo and lose your match then you lose one point.
-This makes cutting promos a sort of gamble.
+On any week where you win your match and also conduct a promo you gain one point.

 *** Pretty simple.
 Whoever gets the highest score during a PPV week receives a two point increase to their Overness for putting on a good show.
 In case of a tie, back-ups are used.
 If there is still a tie, the two (or more) people both receive two points.

 **** Making loss of points easier as you become more over is realistic in that you are expected to perform better by the audience, and so you are punished more readily for failing to do so.
 The purpose it serves in our fed is that it gives diminishing returns as you climb the card so that no one can pull too far away and become too over.
 Since title shots and match scheduling is determined largely by a wrestler's Overness, it is important that we keep everyone relatively close.

 In the event of a draw, both wrestlers receive Overness as if they had won the match.
 I think this makes sense because a draw in real wrestling tends to be the result of a close match, which generally puts both wrestlers more over with the audience.

 I personally feel that 50 Overness coming in is a good number as it makes it more than possible to catch up to main event title holders (who I presume will be in the 70's) with the right amount of success, while, at the same time, rewards longevity and keeps newcomers from winning the main title within two weeks of entering the promotion.